Proto-Slavic language: Pitch accent

 As in its ancestors, Proto-Balto-Slavic and Proto-Indo-European, one syllable of each Common Slavic word was accented (carried more prominence).
-The placement of the accent was free and thus phonemic; it could occur on any syllable and its placement was inherently part of the word.
+The placement of the accent was free and thus phonemic; it could occur on any syllable and its placement was inherently a part of the word.
 The accent could also be either mobile or fixed, meaning that inflected forms of a word could have the accent on different syllables depending on the ending, or always on the same syllable.

 Common Slavic vowels also had a pitch accent.
 In Middle Common Slavic, all accented long vowels, nasal vowels and liquid diphthongs had a distinction between two pitch accents, traditionally called "acute" and "circumflex" accent.
 The acute accent was pronounced with rising intonation, while the circumflex accent had a falling intonation.
 Short vowels (*e *o *ь *ъ) had no pitch distinction, and were always pronounced with falling intonation.
 Unaccented (unstressed) vowels never had tonal distinctions, but could still have length distinctions.
 These rules are similar to the restrictions that apply to the pitch accent in Slovene.

 In the Late Common Slavic period, several sound changes occurred.
 Long vowels bearing the acute (long rising) accent were usually shortened, resulting in a short rising intonation.
 Some short vowels were lengthened, creating new long falling vowels.
 A third type of pitch accent developed, known as the "neoacute", as a result of sound laws that retracted the accent (moved it to the preceding syllable).
 This occurred at a time when the Slavic-speaking area was already dialectally differentiated, and usually syllables with the acute and/or circumflex accent were shortened around the same time.
 Hence it is unclear whether there was ever a period in any dialect when there were three phonemically distinct pitch accents on long vowels.
 Nevertheless, taken together, these changes significantly altered the distribution of the pitch accents and vowel length, to the point that by the end of the Late Common Slavic period almost any vowel could be short or long, and almost any accented vowel could have falling or rising pitch.